 In alignment with our strategic objectives and the SDG's, Vermilion began adding additional resources to support Integrated Sustainability in 2017.
 The formalization of Integrated Sustainability as a strategic objective was further supported by the establishment of a Sustainability Committee within our Board of Directors, and a senior leadership Sustainability Steering Committee in 2018.
 These committees provide additional governance, focus and greater sharing capability for all business units on this matter.
 These changes allow Vermilion to better understand, identify, proactively respond and manage the potential risk and uncertainty inherent in an evolving sustainability framework, both at a regional and corporate level.
 An example of our management method includes our assessment of regulatory regime changes in our Enterprise Risk Matrix assessment completed on an annual basis.
 Another example, commencing in 2017 Vermilion added requirements to assess all capital expenditures and all Risk Register cases for potential sustainability related impacts.
 Based on our assets, increased operational cost can be absorbed by Vermilion's operations around the world.
 With regard to international policy development, Vermilion actively works with organizations in all areas where we operate to lead/discuss resource policy development and potential changes that could impact our operations.
+We note that we are actively monitoring specific applications of this risk, such as the European Union Green Deal that would tax (and thus potentially limit) imports of oil and gas that are not produced to the same standards as domestic European products, and the legislative and court-based limiting of pipeline development in North America that may impact supply capacity.
 The direct cost of Vermilion's operating excellence and risk management cannot be quantified on a single risk basis.
 The cost estimate assumes a single FTE employee across all BUs (\$200k).
-The direct cost associated with Board and Senior Management consideration and direction, operational monitoring and responding to the changing landscape of sustainability and emissions on an annual basis is estimated at \$0.5MM with an additional \$0.25MM being associated with annual changes to manage this risk.
+The direct cost associated with Board and Senior Management consideration and direct